Articles and Features

 On Her Own Terms

-Jo had her fair share of problems, too: she was riddled with insecurities and had a tendency for being highly self-critical.
+Jo had her fair share of problems, too: she was riddled with insecurities and had a tendency to be highly self-critical.
 Nevertheless, she was able to see things in perspective, and there was no way she would let any inner or outer resistance stump her plan: to reveal the beauty of Vincent’s work to the world.

 The First to Truly Understand